If you are looking for top attractions on the Isle of Man, you will find them in Port Erin

 Hire Fishing Rods and grab one of the best spots for angling, with advice from Heidis Fish and Bits

-Rent bikes from Erin Bike Hut, and follow these routes fro a great day out from the South
+Rent bikes from Erin Bike Hut, and follow these routes for a great day out from the South

 Enjoy a round of golf overlooking Port Erin Bay, a short walks from the holiday cottages, at Rowany Golf Club